8 Life Skills You Should Have Before Moving Out

 If you want to be self-sufficient in the real world, here are eight life skills you should have nailed down:

 You don’t need to become the next Food Network star before leaving home, but you should at least have some basic cooking skills under your belt.
 Eating out every night will get old fast.

 It's also expensive: according to the Bureau of Labor Statistics, American households spent an average of $67 per week eating out in 2018, the most recent year for which data is available.

 Think of a handful of recipes to master before going out on your own.
 Pinterest is an excellent source of easy-to-make meals, and YouTube is a great place to find tutorials on just about anything you’ll need to do in the kitchen.

 2. Grocery Shopping

-Hand-in-hand with basic cooking is the ability to grocery shop.
-You may think there is not much to it, but if you haven't shouldered this responsibility before, there is a lot more involved than you think.
+Before you can cook, you need to learn how to grocery shop.
+You may think there is not much to it, but if you haven't shouldered this responsibility before, you'll learn that it's more involved than it seems.

-Make sure you know how to shop based on the meals you will make in the coming week.
+Start by planning your meals for the week.
+Then, make a list of ingredients and look for coupons and deals on the items you need.
 You’ll also want to know the best prices for the items you will typically buy since supermarket prices fluctuate.
-Additionally, you’ll need to know how to pick the best produce and which cuts of meat to buy.
+You’ll also need to know how to pick the best produce and which cuts of meat to buy.

 3. Doing Your Laundry

-If Mom and Dad have been doing your laundry, make sure you have this all-important skill locked down before leaving home.
+If your parents have been doing your laundry, make sure you have this all-important skill locked down before leaving home.
 Learn how to sort your clothes, which temperature to use, and know when something should be hand-washed or dry-cleaned.
-Along with this, you should learn how to treat stains and also iron your clothes.
+You should also learn how to treat stains and iron your clothes.